International Imports for the Tech Sector

 What information needs to be provided to an Importer of Record Agent?

 The information we would need from you depends on the country in question and the kit that needs to be imported.
 However, as standard we would always need a list of products to be imported, quantities, sell values, weights and dimensions and at the very least city limits for delivery.
 HS codes and ECCN numbers are also required as this helps us to understand if the goods are restricted and what the tax rates may be.
+To learn more about HS codes and ECCN numbers, please read our Classification Guide for Dual / Controlled Use IT Goods.

 How can Mouse and Bear help?